Adroiti/docs-for-code-review-tools/RuboCop/Style-For.md

 ## Description

-This cop looks for uses of the *for* keyword, or *each* method.
-The preferred alternative is set in the EnforcedStyle configuration parameter.
-An *each* call with a block on a single line is always allowed, however.
+This rule looks for uses of the `for` keyword, or `each` method.
+The preferred alternative is set in the _EnforcedStyle_ configuration parameter.
+An `each` call with a block on a single line is always allowed, however.

-### Example
+## Examples

 ```ruby
 # bad